Christina210490/Service_Web_Error_sqli/README.md

 This application demonstrates the critical risks of SQL injection vulnerabilities, including:

+1. **Data Theft**:
-1. Data Theft: Attackers can retrieve sensitive information like user credentials.
+Attackers can retrieve sensitive information like user credentials.

+2. **Database Manipulation**:
-2. Database Manipulation: Malicious queries can delete, modify, or insert data.
+Malicious queries can delete, modify, or insert data.

+3. **System Exposure**:
-3. System Exposure: Attackers can gain insights into system configurations.
+Attackers can gain insights into system configurations.

 ---